 - Your passport.

-where To Go in Laos To Get Your Thai Immigrant B Visa
+Where To Go in Laos To Get Your Thai Non-immigrant B Visa

 As I am based in the North-East of Thailand, the nearest Thai border to me is Savannakhet, Laos.